The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 If you’ve created a Public Group for your audience, send an email to your list of subscribers to tell them about the group and invite them to join.
 You can also add an invitation to join your Facebook Group to the first email that is sent to all new subscribers who join your list.
 If you’ve created a Private Group exclusively for your online course customers, then you can send a similar email to all your current and future customers.

-2. Invite your existing followers from other channels
+2. Invite people from your other channels

 3. Add a link to your Facebook Group on your website

 Add a link to your Facebook Group to the main menu or sidebar of your website.
 Another great place to include an invitation to join your Facebook Group is at the bottom of your blog posts.
+This way, everyone that visits your website is given the option to check out your Facebook Group.

 4. Invite your friends and connections to join your group